aahmed71/Easy-Team-Up/README.md

 3. Ask for location for Create Event

 4. Input profile photo
-5. Check invitation timestamp

-6. Added more types of notifications

-7. Event creator edited event

-8. Rejecting invites

-9. User removes their RSVP from event

-10. Added home page

-11. Notify event creator when user signs up for their event
+### Feature 2

-12. Allow users to choose their own time slot for a given a event
+1. Allow users to choose their own time slot for a given a event

-13. Determine time for event and notify all participants
+2. Determine time for event and notify all participants

+### Feature 3
+1. Check invitation timestamp (prevent users from accepting overdue invites and editing their events past the sign-up due date.)

+2. View and manage created events in Manage My Events page

+3. View and manage invitations and RSVPs in View Invites and RSVPs page
+  - Accept invitations (which adds to a user's list of RSVPs)
+  - Delete invitations
+  - Delete RSVPs

+4. View and manage notifications in My Notifications page

+5. Added notifications such as when:
+  - User accepts an invite (notifies event creator)
+  - User removes their RSVP from event (notifies event creator)
+  - Event creator edits event (notifies RSVPs)
+  - User rejects an invite (notifies event creator)

+6. Added home page